FifthZoner/ReeBook/api reference.md

 ## ↓

-- response and book request accepted
+- response and book request accepted, book is transferred at this point

 #### POST /api/bookRequest/decline